Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/10/great-new-testing-features-in-visual-studio-2012.md

 Code coverage is a really useful metric when you are working on legacy code.
 Your new code doesn’t need to be measured, because you’re rolling strict test-driven design!

-So to get a handle on the legacy code, code coverage is useful – and it is built into Visual Studio under “TEST” &gt; “Analyze Code Coverage”.
+So to get a handle on the legacy code, code coverage is useful – and it is built into Visual Studio under “TEST” > “Analyze Code Coverage”.
 Once the tests have run, you can view the results and drill-down into the assembly you are interested in.

 :img{src="/img/2015/07/get-code-coverage.png" alt="Get Code Coverage" loading="lazy"}